stephenh/stephenh.github.com/_posts/2014-05-26-from-xmonad-to-i3.markdown

    exec --no-startup-id xrandr --dpi 143
    ```

-   I believe editing an `X.org` config file is another, more permanent way to do this, but I've always been too scared of severely messing up my config and never being able to log in again to mess with those.
+   I believe editing an `X.org` config file (e.g. off in `/etc/X11/...`) is another, more permanent way to do this, but I've always been too scared of severely messing up my X11 config and never being able to log in again to mess with those.

 3. GTK Settings